uhctf/uhctf.be/content/practical.md

 # When?
 Where?

-Fitlink @ UHasselt Campus Diepenbeek
+Androme @ Wetenschapspark, UHasselt Campus Diepenbeek

 May 17th 2023, 12:00 - 20:00